Siyavula/emas.buildout/README.txt

 5. You should now see the HTML version of the page.

-How to add cnxmlplus files using FTP
+How to add cnxml/cnxmlplus files using FTP
 ====================================

 1. Use a FTP client to connect to localhost on port 8021